 We will also be hoping for news from a biotech company called Intra-Cellular Therapies.

 After presenting interesting results of a Phase I/II clinical trial of their phosphodiesterase 1 inhibitor ITI-214 (Click here to read more about this), we will be looking to see the initiation of a much larger study in 2019.
 Researchers are scheduled to present data at the Alzheimer’s/Parkinson’s 2019 meeting in March, perhaps we will learn more at that time.

-And finally, there are two studies that are not expected to report until 2020, but we may also hear some news from them before then if we are lucky.
+And finally, there are studies that are not expected to report until 2020, but we may also hear some news from them before then if we are lucky.

-And secondly, a clinical trial of a product derived from young blood plasma (called GRF6021) has recently been initiated by a biotech firm named Alkahest.At the end of 2018, the company announced that they have dosed the first participant in a Phase II clinical trial of their product GRF6021 in people with Parkinson’s and cognitive impairments (Click here for the press release and click here to read a SoPD post on this topic).
+For example, a clinical trial of a product derived from young blood plasma (called GRF6021) has recently been initiated by a biotech firm named Alkahest.At the end of 2018, the company announced that they have dosed the first participant in a Phase II clinical trial of their product GRF6021 in people with Parkinson’s and cognitive impairments (Click here for the press release and click here to read a SoPD post on this topic).
 This study is being supported by the Michael J Fox Foundation.